NathiDhliso/Lexo/USER_GUIDE.md

 **Q: How do I handle partial payments?**
 A: Record each payment separately.
 The system tracks the total paid and outstanding balance automatically.

+**Q: How do I switch between light and dark mode?**
+A: Click the theme toggle button in the navigation bar, or it will automatically follow your system preference.

+**Q: Can I access LexoHub on my phone?**
+A: Yes!
+LexoHub is fully responsive and optimized for mobile devices.

+**Q: How do I export my data?**
+A: Use the Reports section to generate and export data in CSV or PDF format.

 ---